Waiting for God (TV series): Minor characters

 Basil Makepeace (Michael Bilton) – An elderly but very randy man who spends most of his time trying to seduce the female residents.
 He also boasts about his sexual conquests and is not shy about attempting to kiss women 60 years younger than himself, even though he is not very successful in this area.
 He has a girlfriend whom he does not marry, even though she wants to marry him.
 He also does not want to give up his crown as the resident sex symbol of Bayview.
 At the end of series 4, Michael Bilton died.
-Basil is referred to as traveling during the special, "Another Christmas at Bayview".
+Basil is referred to as travelling during the special, "Another Christmas at Bayview".

 Jamie Edwards (Paddy Ward) – Jane's Irish grandfather, introduced in the special, "Another Christmas at Bayview" and continued through series 5.

 Jenny (Dawn Hope) – A care worker at the home who, unlike Jane, sees through Harvey's dodgy ways, and often agrees with Diana's protests against the Bayview regime.
 Jenny has a daughter, Mandy, who is seen in one episode of Series 3.

 Antonio (Chico Andrade) – A Portuguese gardener, often berated by Diana for his lack of skill.
 Diana normally speaks to him in pidgin French due to her inability to speak Portuguese (though Antonio shows no sign of understanding French).

 Sarah Snow (later Parry) (Lucy Aston) – Diana's niece, who runs a successful modelling agency in London.
 Diana usually feigns indifference to Sarah, but it is obvious that deep down she cares very much for her.
 Sarah marries the crooked businessman Sam Parry (Christopher Bowen) during Series 2: the marriage does not last long, but it does result in Sarah having a child.
 The baby girl is the apple of Diana's eye and is named 'Diana' after her great-aunt.
 Sarah calls Diana "Aunty".
 Diana hates the term and constantly says, "Don't call me 'Aunty'."

 The Reverend Dennis Sparrow (Tim Preece) – The world-weary and inept local vicar, who becomes a semi-regular character from Series 3 onwards, and can generally be relied on to make a hopeless mess of any church service that he attempts to conduct.
 Marion runs away with him to explore New Age philosophies at the beginning of Series 3, although this does not last long.

 Location

-Although the script of the series is set in Bournemouth, the location filming for the first three series was largely carried out in and around Brighton and Worthing.
+Although the series is set in Bournemouth, the location filming for the first three series was largely carried out in and around Brighton and Worthing.
 The first genuine appearance of Bournemouth town centre and the nearby suburb of Boscombe is in the 1992 Christmas special.

-Most exterior scenes at the retirement home were filmed at and around the Oaken Holt Rest Home in Farmoor, Oxfordshire, England.
+Most exterior scenes at the retirement home were filmed at and around the Oaken Holt Rest Home in Farmoor, Oxfordshire.